How We Help

 By living at home with their families, children can benefit from an enhanced healing process, participate in their schools and communities, realize their full potential – and reduce the cost of their healthcare.
 In New York State, the average cost of hospitalization per child is $337,625 as opposed to $69,752 for at-home care, which nets a savings of over 80%.
 For every child that SKIP brings home, there is a savings to tax payers of over $268,000.
 In an average year, SKIP generates a savings of over $50 million in public expense.

 Through service coordination, advocacy and hands-on problem solving, more than 150 SKIP case managers transform the lives of the 5,000 children they work with each year.

-Crusader, problem solver, champion, friend – SKIP of New York provides a wide range of advocacy and service coordination services.
+Crusader, problem solver, GPS, champion, friend – SKIP of New York provides a wide range of advocacy and care coordination services.

-A partial list of the services SKIP provides that fall under the programs listed above, includes:
+A partial list of the services SKIP coordinates include:

 - Home care, paraprofessionals, nurses

 - Home and vehicular modifications